RaVeR76/The-Kicks-Fix/testing.md

 I know that some of the images I edited aren't the best but I spent a lot of time filtering through Kicks image after Kicks image just to get the selected three per Kicks set.
 I then had to edit these until the were a square shape and then resize them all until they were ALL 400px x 400px.
 In between that I located each Kick online and found a SKU, description and what style they are.
 The majority of these Kicks if not them all aren't available anymore which made even harder to locate any info on them at all.
 I'm sure I spent the guts of the first week of starting this project getting ALL that right before I even started into the coding part.
 As regards the Accessories, I got a lot of them from Etsy and Ebay but still had a lot of editing to do as well.
 I'm hoping you can see that within my website as there are 91 sets of Kicks and 22 accessories to select from …. so that’s 339 images I had to edit and 113 descriptions / SKUs / prices / Styles I had to find on the internet but you know what when I look through my wee website that pain was totally worth it.
 Overall I am so so happy with each of the two main products pages and the way they look and feel.
-It actually looks like a proper Kicks site where me personnally, I could spend a lot of money as I am such a Kicks fanatic to be honest.
+It actually looks like a proper Kicks site where me personally, I could spend a lot of money as I am such a Kicks fanatic to be honest.

 ### Products Details Page